alanparley/listr_travel_bucket_list_project/README.md

 Object oriented programming with Python
 Web Programming (REST, MVC)
 Interacting with a PostgreSQL database (CRUD)
+Using Jinja as a web template engine for the Python programming language

 To run this app in VSCode, you must in run the folowing commands in terminal:
 1. createdb bucket_list